A patient-first approach to HTM

 Situated in Silicon Valley, Fremont, Calif.-based Washington Hospital Healthcare System is known for its commitment to patient care.
 And a key part of fulfilling this commitment is due to the hospital’s biomedical engineering program, led by Paul Kelley, CBET, AAMIF.
 Below, Kelly discusses his team’s strategic approach to recruitment and how the COVID-19 pandemic highlighted the department’s importance.

-24×7 Magazine: Can you please tell us a little bit about your department and the equipment you maintain?
+24×7 Magazine: Can you please tell us a little bit about Washington Hospital Healthcare System’s HTM department and the equipment you maintain?

 Paul Kelley: About 23 years ago, we brought our department in-house; previously, it was contracted out.
 In the beginning, there were two of us.
 Now, we have four technicians, one senior lead technician, and a director.
 All our staff members are certified biomedical equipment technicians (CBETs), making us one of the few departments in the country with a 100% certified staff.
 Of this team of six, four members have been in the field for more than 20 years and one has 40 years’ experience.
 And two of our team members are military-trained BMETs.